PathwayCommons/pathway-commons-client/README.md

 The library makes use of promises in order to keep the API clean.
 Therefore, if you must support browsers which [do not natively support promises](http://caniuse.com/#feat=promises), please include a polyfill in your project.

+We also have a Pathway Commons (cPath2) [java client](http://github.com//PathwayCommons/cpath2/wiki/PC2Client) library.

 ### Getting Started
 This library can be included directly using a script tag, or it can be imported using several methods.
 This library is available on NPM.